Pelorus Bridge Activities Attractions Travel Guide Weather

 3. Okiwi Bay

 When driving through the gorgeous Rai Valley, getting to Okiwi Bay is just part of the adventure.
 Once you've made it over the hill, you'll be rewarded with breathtaking views of the tranquil bay.
-Visit the Goat Hill Track for spectacular coastline views, or rent a kayak and paddle around in the harbor.
+Visit the Goat Hill Track for spectacular coastline views, or rent a kayak and paddle around in the harbour.
 Take the picturesque drive to French Pass to extend your stay.

 Mountain Biking